ugne112/NASA-polynomial-coefficients/README.md

 ```
 python polynomial_coefficients.py
 ```
-Which is when you will be asked to enter a species name (currently, sample data exists for H2O and CO only)
+Which is when you will be asked to enter a species name (currently, sample data exists for H2O and CO only) and temperature range

-And temperature range

 <img width="682" alt="Screenshot 2022-09-08 at 00 55 51" src="https://user-images.githubusercontent.com/71969506/188990793-e98774b3-4771-427d-96cf-d6ad534a1712.png">